One of the best reasons for using WordPress is that you don’t need to mess with code to manage a website successfully.

 - Adding a search box to your page, post, or sidebar

-- Adding a subscription form
+- Adding subscription forms

-- Display relevant ads
+- Display contextual ads

 - Conversion tracking scripts (e.g. Facebook Ads)

-First, locate or create the HTML code you plan to add to your content.
-You can use a web-based HTML editor (e.g. search online for “HTML Code WYSIWYG Editor“) or use HTML templates …
+First, find or create your HTML code.
+You can use a free web-based HTML editor (e.g. search online for “Free Online WYSIWYG HTML Editor“) or consider using an HTML cheat sheet …

 Select the code that you want to add to your post and copy it to your clipboard …

-(Copy your code to the clipboard)
+(Select and copy your code to the clipboard)

-(Simple HTML code pasted into text)
+(HTML code pasted into text)

-Remember to save the post or page, then preview …
+Republish your post or page, then preview …

 What Is A Shortcode?